Brandy Old Fashioned

-A brandy old fashioned is definitely on the sweeter end of the cocktail spectrum, and I think that’s why people find it so alluring.
+Like my apple cider old fashioned, a brandy old fashioned is definitely on the sweeter end of the cocktail spectrum, and I think that’s why people find it so alluring.
 They go down very easy (just like my tequila mojitos), so be careful!

 Unlike my rosemary cocktail, which is sweetened with simple syrup, or my honey old fashioned which is, of course, sweetened with honey, the sweetness in a brandy old fashioned comes from a variety of sources.